 When these delivery trucks are involved in an accident, the companies that employ or contract these drivers are usually the ones to fight the claims.
 Many of these companies are large corporations that are well represented by lawyers and legal staff to keep accident payouts to a minimum.
 Although they have insurance on their drivers and vehicles, they have a vested interest in keeping the payouts as low as possible, as does the insurance company.

 Why you need an experienced attorney to represent you in an Illinois delivery truck accident

-If you are a victim in a delivery truck accident, you need attorneys on your side to make sure you receive the compensation you deserve.
+If you are a victim of a delivery truck accident, you need attorneys on your side to make sure you receive the compensation you deserve.
 The companies that employ these drivers and their insurance carriers will do their best to pay as little or nothing if at all possible.
 Our Chicago truck crash attorneys at Rosenfeld Injury Lawyers will work directly with these companies for you to get the best settlement, or even go to trial if that is what it takes.
-We work on a contingency fee so there is no money out of your pocket unless we are able to get you financial compensation.
+We work on a contingency fee, so there is no money out of your pocket unless we can get you financial compensation.
 Contact us today to schedule a free consultation to discuss your options.
 888-424-5757

 Delivery Truck Accident Resource Sites: